You are here: Start » User Interface » Creating Deep Learning Model

 1. Marking Good and Bad samples and dividing them into Test, Training and Validation data.

-Click on a question mark sign to label each image in the training set as Good or Bad.
-Green and red icons on the right side of the training images indicate to which set the image belongs to.
+Click on a question mark icon to label each image in the training set as Good or Bad.
+Green and red icons on the right side of the training images indicate to which set the image belongs.
 Alternatively, you can use Add images and mark....
-Then divide the images into Train, Test or Validation by clicking on the left label on an image.
+Then divide the images into Train or Test by clicking on the left label on an image.
 Remember that all bad samples should be marked as Test.

 Labeled images in Deep Learning Editor.